beneisner/configs/README.md

 # Install git, overriding the system default so we can get frequent updates.
 brew install git

 # Install python3, which is used by various code editors and tools.
-This version should ***NOT*** be used for actually running code we wrote; we leave that to the isolated dev environments.
+# This version should ***NOT*** be used for actually running code we wrote; we leave that to the isolated dev environments.
+brew install python3
 ```

 ## Set up SSH keys for Github